 If you think those Korean-style beautiful dresses will cost you a lot of money, you may be wrong.
 Just like any shopping paradise in the world, Seoul has both the expensive and cheap parts within itself.

 The economical side of Seoul is fortunately huge.
-There are plenty of markets, fashion shopping streets, fashion districts, flea markets and underground shopping arcades across the city that offer great bargains on clothes, shoes, bags, accessories and cosmetics.
+There are plenty of markets, fashion shopping streets, fashion districts, flea markets and underground shopping arcades across the city that offer great bargains on clothes, shoes, bags, accessories, cosmetics and souvenirs.

-You can be pretty from head to toe without burning your budget.
+You can have great shopping experiences without burning your budget.
 All you need to do is visit the wallet-friendly shopping venues recommended below.

 The currency in South Korea is called won (KRW).
 Banknotes come in denominations of 1,000, 5,000, 10,000, and 50,000 KRW.
 Coins are available in 10, 50, 100, and 500 won.